 Each of the outputs of the 4017 are buffered with a transistor wired as an emitter follower.
 Any general purpose NPN transistor will work here.
-I use the BC547 because it is the most common transistor in Australia.
 This buffer drives an LED to display which step is active, as well as the individual outputs for each step.

 The schematic of the switch matrix and buffers of the Gate Sequencer.

 SPDT Center-off switches are used to allow each step to be either the full length of the clock cycle, or gated with the incoming clock pulse.
 Varying the mark-space ratio of the clock signal can thus be used to vary the length of the output pulses.
 The channel outputs F1, F2 (full step length for channel 1, 2) and P1, P2 (partial step length for channel 1,2) are then fed back to the onboard buffers for processing.
 Note that diodes are needed for each switch and need to be mounted off-board.
 All switched signals, both full length and pulses, are mixed and sent to the corresponding Full/Mix output.
 Pulses are present at the Pulse output for all stages for which a switch is not off, i.e., if the switch is set to full, or pulse for a particular stage, there will be a corresponding pulse at the Pulse output.

 A timing example from the Gate Sequencer.
 In this example, the clock signal has a 50% mark/space ratio.